 Much of the equipment in the facility is highly complex and delicate.
 We view hands-on access as an important part of the educational process.
 Each instrument necessarily has rules and operational procedures that are set by the staff to assure the safe and continued operation of the instrument.
 Violation of these procedures or carelessness in operation can result in damage to the equipment, downtime and considerable expense.
-Consequently, careless or damaging use of equipment will result in suspension of user privileges, either for a specific instrument or the facility as a whole.
+Consequently, careless or damaging use of equipment will invoke the consequences outlined in Section 1.0 and result in suspension of user privileges, either for a specific instrument or the facility as a whole.